skip to Main Content

 • Hacking attempts on your network and data systems

-• Insider threats from employees with malicious intent or disgruntled ex-employee seeking revenge
+• Insider threats from employees with malicious intent or disgruntled ex-employees seeking revenge

 • Unauthorized access to sensitive information by outside actors, including competitors and nation-states

-• We have to be careful with social media because it makes a company more vulnerable to attacks.
+• We must be careful with social media because it makes a company more vulnerable to attacks.

 • Employees can be the root of security issues, so we need to make sure they know what is acceptable and what isn’t